juliema/aTRAM/README.md

 * `-q QUERY, --query QUERY, --target QUERY`
     * Path to the fasta file with sequences of interest.
 Not required if you specify `--start-iteration` to restart a run.

-optional aTRAM arguments:
+# Optional aTRAM arguments:
-  -a {abyss,trinity,velvet,spades}, --assembler {abyss,trinity,velvet,spades}
+* `a {abyss,trinity,velvet,spades}, --assembler {abyss,trinity,velvet,spades}`
-                        Which assembler to use.
+    * Choose which assembler to use from the list.
 If you do not use this argument then aTRAM will do a single blast run and stop before assembly.

+* `-i N, --iterations N`
-  -i N, --iterations N  The number of pipeline iterations.
+    * The number of pipeline iterations.
 The default is "5".

+* `-p, --protein`
-  -p, --protein         Are the query sequences protein? aTRAM will guess if
-                        you skip this argument.
+    * Are the query sequences protein? aTRAM will guess if you skip this argument.

+* `--fraction FRACTION`
-  --fraction FRACTION   Use only the specified fraction of the aTRAM database.
-                        The default is "1.0"
+    * Use only the specified fraction of the aTRAM database.
+The default is to use all data (=1.0).
+This option is useful for very large datasets and for high-copy targets such as mitochondria.

-  --cpus CPUS, --processes CPUS, --max-processes CPUS
+* `--cpus CPUS, --processes CPUS, --max-processes CPUS`
-                        Number of cpus to use.
+    * Number of CPU threads to use.
 This will also be used for the assemblers when possible.
-Defaults to: Total CPUs - 4 = "10"
+Defaults to: Total system CPUs - 4

+* `--log-file LOG_FILE`
-  --log-file LOG_FILE   Log file (full path).
-The default is to use the DIR
-                        and DB arguments to come up with a name like so:
+    * Specifies the full path of the log file (full path).
+The default is to use the DIR and DB arguments to come up with a name like so: `DIR/DB_atram.log`

-                        "DIR/DB_atram.log"
+* `--path PATH
-  --path PATH           If the assembler or blast you want to use is not in
-                        your $PATH then use this to prepend directories to your path.
+    * If the assembler or BLAST dependencies you want to use are not in your $PATH then use this to prepend directories to your path.

-  --start-iteration N, --restart N
+* `--start-iteration N, --restart N
-                        If resuming from a previous run, which iteration number to start from.
-The default is "1".
+    * If resuming from a previous run, which iteration number to start from.
+The default is 1.

-  -t DIR, --temp-dir DIR
+* `-t DIR, --temp-dir DIR`
-                        You may save intermediate files for debugging in this directory.
+    * You may save intermediate files for debugging in this directory.
 The directory must be empty.
+This option is useful for understanding exactly what aTRAM is coming up with at each step -- BLAST results, etc. These files are always made but by default not kept and handled as OS temporary files.

-  -T SECONDS, --timeout SECONDS
+* `-T SECONDS, --timeout SECONDS`
-                        How many seconds to wait for an assembler before stopping the run.
+    * How many seconds to wait for an assembler before stopping the run.
 To wait forever set this to 0.
 The default is "300" (5 minutes).
+This option was added to account for assembler module errors we observed in Abyss when long reads are used; under certain conditions Abyss can rarely run indefinitely and must be killed.

-optional values for blast-filtering contigs:
+# Optional values for blast-filtering contigs:
+* `--bit-score SCORE`
-  --bit-score SCORE     Remove contigs that have a value less than this.
-The
-                        default is "70.0".
-This is turned off by the --no- filter argument.
+    * Remove contigs that have a value less than this.
+The default is 70.0.
+This is turned off by the --no-filter argument.
+Increasing this arguement is useful if you are getting non-target contigs; if small or divergent targets are missed, reducing it can also be tried.

-  --contig-length CONTIG_LENGTH, --length CONTIG_LENGTH
+* `--contig-length CONTIG_LENGTH, --length CONTIG_LENGTH`
-                        Remove blast hits that are shorter than this length.
-                        The default is "100".
-This is turned off by the --no- filter argument.
+    * Remove blast hits that are shorter than this length.
+The default is 100.
+This is turned off by the --no-filter argument.

+* `--no-filter`
-  --no-filter           Do not filter the assembled contigs.
-This will: set
-                        both the --bit-score and --contig-length to 0
+    * Do not filter the assembled contigs.
+This will set both the --bit-score and --contig-length to 0

-optional blast arguments:
+# Optional blast arguments:
+* `--db-gencode CODE`
-  --db-gencode CODE     The genetic code to use during blast runs.
-The default
+    * The genetic code to use during blast runs.
+The default is "1", the standard eukaryotic code.
+For chloroplast, mitochondrial, and bacterial protein targets, refer to [NCBI codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1) for the correct option.

-                        is "1".
+* `--evalue EVALUE`
-  --evalue EVALUE       The default evalue is "1e-10".
+    * The default evalue for BLAST is 1e-10.

-  --max-target-seqs MAX
+* `--max-target-seqs MAX`
-                        Maximum hit sequences per shard.
-Default is calculated based on the available memory and the number of shards.
+    * Maximum hit sequences per shard.
+The default is calculated automatically based on the available memory and the number of shards. this could be useful for very high-copy targets.

 optional assembler arguments:
-  --no-long-reads       Do not use long reads during assembly.
-(Abyss,
-                        Trinity, Velvet)
+* `--no-long-reads`
+    * Do not use long reads during assembly (Abyss, Trinity, Velvet).
+This controls behavior of a new option, where previously recovered contigs are used in assemblies as "long read data."
+If jobs do not finish due to assembly module problems, refer above to time limits on aTRAM runs.

+* `--kmer KMER`
-  --kmer KMER           k-mer size.
-The default is "64" for Abyss and "31" for
-                        Velvet.
-Note: the maximum kmer length for Velvet is
+    * k-mer size.
+The default is 64 for Abyss and 31 for Velvet.
+Note: the maximum kmer length for Velvet is 31 (Abyss, Velvet).

-                        31. (Abyss, Velvet)
+* `--mpi`
-  --mpi                 Use MPI for this assembler.
-The assembler must have
+    * Use MPI for this assembler.
+The assembler must have been compiled to use MPI (Abyss) and mpirun must be available in the path.

+* `--bowtie2`
+    * Use bowtie2 during assembly (Trinity).

+* `--max-memory MEMORY`
-                        been compiled to use MPI.
-(Abyss) --bowtie2             Use bowtie2 during assembly.
-(Trinity) --max-memory MEMORY   Maximum amount of memory to use in gigabytes.
-The default is "30".
-(Trinity, Spades) --exp-coverage EXP_COVERAGE, --expected-coverage EXP_COVERAGE
+    * Maximum amount of memory to use in gigabytes.
+The default is 30 (Trinity, Spades).

+* `--exp-coverage EXP_COVERAGE, --expected-coverage EXP_COVERAGE`
-                        The expected coverage of the region.
-The default is "30".
-(Velvet)
+    * The expected coverage of the region.
+The default is 30 (Velvet).
+Refer to the Velvet manual for this option.

-  --ins-length INS_LENGTH
+* `--ins-length INS_LENGTH`
-                        The size of the fragments used in the short-read library.
-The default is "300".
-(Velvet) --min-contig-length MIN_CONTIG_LENGTH
+    * The mean size of the fragments used in the short-read library.
+The default is 300 (Velvet).
+This can be calculated from short read data given a reference, or refer to your library construction solution.

+* `--min-contig-length MIN_CONTIG_LENGTH`
-                        The minimum contig length used by the assembler itself.
-The default is "100".
-(Velvet) --cov-cutoff COV_CUTOFF
+    * The minimum contig length used by the assembler itself.
+The default is 100 (Velvet).

+* `--cov-cutoff COV_CUTOFF`
-                        Read coverage cutoff value.
+    * Read coverage cutoff value (Spades).
 Must be a positive float value, or "auto", or "off".
-The default is "off".
+The default value is "off".
-                        (Spades)

 ## Example of running a shell loop